 A ‘quick win’ can get your wellbeing program going with minimal cost or resources involved.
 These highly visible strategies can show workers and managers that you’re doing something.

-Here are some ideas that may work for you.
+Here are some ideas that could work for you.

 - Provide cost-recovery fruit and vegetable bowls.
 Have a variety of fruit.
 Resealable bags of carrot sticks or celery sticks can help increase vegetable consumption.
 Monitor to ensure there’s little or no wastage.